An Original Park Attraction

 The 2005-2006 off season saw yet another major rehab of Flying Wave, with the ride being rebuilt from the ground up again.
 Once again it was not ready to open with the park, allowing guests a few weeks of watching the reassembly process as all the parts came together.

-In the fourth picture, the base and the inner and outer portions of the hub have been assembled.
-The small gray box coming up form the ground is where the drive gear comes up from the shaft which is under the metal covering in the ground.
-The ride's drive motor is in a small building behind the Operator's booth, and it runs a long drive shaft inside that covered trench.
+Much of the ride's mechanics were located in the central tower of the ride.
+A small gray box coming up from the ground was where the drive gear met up with the drive shaft which was under the metal covering in the ground.
+The ride's drive motor was in a small building behind the Operator's booth.
+The drive shaft was inside a long covered trench that joined the ride and the motor house.

-The fiberglass panels feature molded scrollwork decorations framing the hand painted flowers and portraits.
+The fiberglass panels featured molded scrollwork decorations framing the hand painted flowers and portraits.

 The ride was originally designed for portability and easy of assembly on the European fair circuits.
-This ride has been modified for park use with the relocation of the drive motor from the base platform to the remote building.
+Great Adventure's model was modified for park use with the relocation of the drive motor from the base platform to a remote building.

 The Flying Wave at night was a spectacular sight with its hundreds of lights changing from white to red as it spun.

-In recent years several minor changes have occurred for the Flying Wave, with the replacement of the light blue canvas roof with a new darker blue version.
-The old aluminum fence was replaced with a new black wrought iron fence.
+During its final years several minor changes occurred for the Flying Wave with the replacement of the light blue canvas roof with a new darker blue version.
+In addition, the old aluminum perimeter fence was replaced with a new black wrought iron fence.

 Over the years the orange safety belts were added to the seats.
-The colorful synthetic wicker has been replaced several times as it wears out and fades.
+The colorful synthetic wicker was replaced several times as it wore out and faded.

 Technical Information